chronicer/mgrCheat/README.md

  - [x] Maybe some config system? (half of work is done)
  - [x] Bind system (re-bind keys, allowed only one key per bind)
  - [ ] Maybe add different headers and sources files for specific objects in game?
+ - [ ] Re-write entire cheat (since it doesn't show for other but me)

  ## Compiling
  Compile in debug mode, since release doesn't work (FIXED!!!)